-After years of promoting open access to its platform, in 2011, Facebook began to rescind and block access to the site to apps that Facebook viewed as actual or potential competitive threats.
-Facebook understands that an abrupt termination of established access to the site can be devastating to an app - especially one still relatively new to the market.
-An app that suddenly loses access to Facebook is hurt not only because its users can no longer bring their friend list to the new app, but also because a sudden loss of functionality - which creates broken or buggy features - suggests to users that an app is unstable.
-In the past, some of these companies experienced almost overnight drop-off in user engagement and downloads, and their growth stalled.
+2011, after years However, in of promoting open access to its platform, Facebook began to rescind and block access to the site to apps that Facebook viewed as actual or competitive potential threats Facebook understands that an abrupt termination of established access to the site can be devastating to an app especially one still relatively new to the market.
+An app that suddenly loses access to Facebook is hurt not only because its users can no longer bring their friend list to the new app, but also because a sudden loss of functionality can create broken or buggy features, which suggests to users that an app is unstable.
+In the past, some of these experienced companies overnight drop-off in user engagement and downloads, and their stalled.

-Facebook's response to competitors also serves as a warning to other apps that if they encroach on Facebook's territory, Facebook will end their access to crucial integrations.
+Facebook's "open first-closed later" strategy also serves as a warning to other apps that if they encroach on Facebook's territory, Facebook will end their access to crucial integrations.

 Facebook's actions also deter venture capitalists from investing in companies that Facebook might in the future see as competitors.